Software-Improvement-Group/sigridci/docs/capabilities/system-security-importing-fortify.md

 The Sigrid integration uses Fortify's [VunerabilityExporter](https://github.com/fortify/FortifyVulnerabilityExporter) tool to extract the findings from Fortify in the `SARIF` format.
 This Sarif export file should be placed in a `.sigrid` folder in the root of your codebase and pushed to Sigrid.
 It will then be automatically processed when you push your code to Sigrid.

-To ensure compatibility with Sigrid, please use the provided Fortify VulnerabilityExporter configuration file.
-Place this configuration file in the `.sigrid` folder in your repository root: [Sigrid_Fortify_export.yml](#sigrid_fortify_exportyml)
+To ensure compatibility with Sigrid, please use the provided Fortify `VulnerabilityExporter` configuration file.
+Place this configuration file in the `.sigrid` folder in your repository root: [Sigrid_Fortify_export.yml](#sigrid_fortify_exportyml).

 Below are guidelines for specific CI platforms.
 If yours is not listed, it will still be possible to integrate Fortify with Sigrid using a similar approach.